tizianmueller/comp-chem-scripts/README.md

 # comp-chem-scripts
-A collection of small (hopefully) helpful scripts for the everyday needs of computational chemists.
+A collection of small (hopefully) helpful shell scripts for the everyday needs of computational chemists.

 Overview: